 1. Online Invoicing

-A quick and easy way to get paid online is with Square Cash.
+A quick and easy way to get paid online is with Cash App.
 The mobile app lets you request payments for business goods and services at just 3 percent per transaction.
-Because it’s all through an app, it’s easy for your customers to pay you on the spot, and the money is available to you within seconds.
-You can also set up an online cash.me profile, which you can share for instant payments.
+This type of payment method makes it easy for your customers to pay you on the spot, and the money is available to you within seconds.
+Send and receive money with anyone, donate or receive tips by entering a $cashtag, phone number or letting customers scan your QR code to pay.

 3. Prepayment with Appointments